craft-ai/craft-ai-kit-energy/README.md

 [![Dependencies](https://img.shields.io/david/craft-ai/craft-ai-kit-energy.svg?style=flat-square)](https://david-dm.org/craft-ai/craft-ai-kit-energy)
 [![Dev Dependencies](https://img.shields.io/david/dev/craft-ai/craft-ai-kit-energy.svg?style=flat-square)](https://david-dm.org/craft-ai/craft-ai-kit-energy#info=devDependencies)

+## Overview ##

+The [craft ai] energy kit is a plug-and-play JavaScript library allowing to leverage the [craft ai] explainable artificial intelligence for predicting energy consumption behaviors.

+### Workflow ###

+1. Initialize: The energy kit accepts as input a historical records of the electrical load of one or more device; based on these records, it will generate predictive models for each of the device.

+2. Exploit: Those models allows you to
+    - make predictions in the near future;
+    - detect anomalies in the past.

+3. Update: The predictive models are dynamic and it is possible to update them with new data at any point in time past the initialization; Feeding them newly recorded data allows to keep them relevant.

+### Technical considerations ###

+The load records to use must be dated, following the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) `YYYY-MM-DDTHH:mm:ss.sssZ`.

+The minimum amount of time accepted between two items of data is 1 second.

 ## Usage ##

+###

 This integration kit has been tested on every active and maintained [`LTS` releases of Node.js](https://github.com/nodejs/Release#release-schedule) (i.e. it should work with any version greater or equal to `v6.9.0`).